Tracy Jordan: Character history

 Jordan is a descendant of Thomas Jefferson and slave Sally Hemings.
 Jordan was born in Yankee Stadium but the exact date is unknown as he has no birth certificate.
 He was given the honorary birthday of February 24, shared with TGS co-star Jenna Maroney in the March 5, 2009, episode "Goodbye, My Friend".
 Tracy grew up in a tough neighborhood in the Bronx called 'Knuckle Beach', though many of his claims about it sound fictitious.

 As a child, Jordan was a cast member on the Nickelodeon show Ray Ray's Mystery Garage.
 He also claims to have attended middle school in an Exxon station.
 He lived with his single mother in 1979, dropped out of Frank Lucas High School over his inability to dissect a frog, and claims to have spent time busking as a bucket drummer.
 He was discovered after doing stand-up at the Apollo in 1984.

 Jordan did a Christmas album in 1998 and is a big fan of Pat Benatar.
 In addition to his acting career, he writes a column in Ebony Magazine called "Musings".
-He owns several houses but got into debt because he didn't make the payments on them.
+He owns several houses but went into debt because he didn't make the payments on them.